woelke/vim-project/README.md

 It's used inside the ``.vimrc``.
 The first parameter is the ``path`` to the file.
 The second parameter is the ``title`` of the file.
 This command doesn't change the ``local current directory``.
+* ``Section``
+It's used inside the ``.vimrc``.
+Similar to ``Project``, except that lcd is executed only when the section is selected from the Welcome menu or with GoProject or TabProject.
+The lcd is not changed when opening a file in the section.
 * ``Callback``
 It's used inside the ``.vimrc``.
 The first parameter is the ``title`` of a project already defined with ``Project`` or ``File``.
 The second parameter is